cbamedjonekou/cbamedjonekou.github.io/_posts/2019-10-16-Information-Theory-NLP-Notes-2.md

 * The amounts of attenuation and delay depend on the frequency of the sine wave.

-* Generally speaking, it is expected that the output sginal will have a different shape in comparison to the input signal (p.
+* Generally speaking, it is expected that the output signal will have a different shape in comparison to the input signal (p.
 34).

 * Caveat: "If the attenuation and delay of a circuit is the same for all frequencies, the shape of the output signal will be the same as that of the input signal; such a circuit is [distortionless](https://en.wikipedia.org/wiki/Heaviside_condition)." (p.
 34)